Welcome to Twelfth and Blossom! I'm so glad you're here. I'm Mary Claire, wife to Mike and mom to Andrew (10) and Philomena, our new baby.

 You'll notice that my art is happy and colorful.
 I want the people who see my art to feel light and joyful - that's how I feel when I paint - and I pray that the same joy brings others closer to God.

-Our Lady of the Rosary - October 2022
+Our Lady of Guadalupe - November and December 2022

-We celebrate the feast of Our Lady of the Rosary on October 7th.
+We celebrate the feast of Our Lady of Guadalupe on December 12th.